Mendel Stromm: Fictional character biography

-Professor Mendel Stromm was Norman Osborn's college professor at Empire State University and later became a partner in Oscorp Industries.
-His early research was on a chemical that would provide enhanced strength in its test subjects and would eventually turn Osborn into the Green Goblin.
-Osborn, wanting the formula for himself, discovered that Stromm had been embezzling funds from Oscorp.
-Stromm explained that he was merely borrowing them, but Osborn turned him over to the police.
-After several years in prison, Stromm was released and tried to kill Osborn for revenge using deadly robots.
-He was stopped by Spider-Man and seemingly died of a heart attack when he was nearly shot.
+Professor Mendel Stromm is Norman Osborn's college professor at Empire State University and later becomes a partner in Oscorp Industries.
+His early research is on a chemical that would provide enhanced strength in its test subjects and would eventually turn Osborn into the Green Goblin.
+Osborn, wanting the formula for himself, discovers that Stromm had been embezzling funds from Oscorp.
+Stromm explains that he is merely borrowing the funds, but Osborn turns him over to the police.
+After several years in prison, Stromm is released and tries to kill Osborn for revenge using deadly robots.
+He is stopped by Spider-Man and seemingly dies of a heart attack when he is nearly shot.

-Stromm had made plans for his death, however, by arranging to have his Spirit transferred to a robot double.
-Now calling himself "the Robot Master", Stromm returned in Spectacular Spider-Man #68 (1982).
-Spider-Man defeated and destroyed the robot double.

-In Spectacular Spider-Man #233 (1996), Stromm returned again, this time as a cyborg called Gaunt.
-It was revealed that he survived through a cybernetic suit fused to his body by Osborn.
-Osborn had discovered that Stromm had survived his heart attack thanks to the Goblin Formula, but on a level of consciousness supported only by his suit.
-Eventually, via Seward Trainer, he was cured of his need for the suit and came back in a large suit of robotic armor, only for it to be destroyed by Ben Reilly and Peter Parker, despite Stromm's attempt to defeat them both with two flying robots and three childlike androids attacking simultaneously.
-Shortly afterward, Norman Osborn knocked him out with a laser blast and left him for dead, though he survived and only had amnesia.
-He came back in yet another robot suit, only to be stopped by Spider-Man once again.